appelmar/gdalcubes_cpp/doc/docs/tutorial.md

 in Indonesia in September and October 2018, before and after the earthquake and tsunami.

-The dataset can be downloaded from XXX.
+The dataset can be downloaded [here](https://uni-muenster.sciebo.de/s/6OjnEyxzt4rk6px/download).
 After extraction of the ZIP file, you will see the atmospherically corrected images in subdirectories as shown below.

 ```
 ./LC081140612018091601T1-SC20181019060231